For showtimes, click here.

 Russ Tamblyn (credited as Rusty then) was fourteen years old when he played the younger version of the gun-obsessed Bart Tare in Gun Crazy.

 “It was my favorite movie for years.
-Peggy Cummins just knocked me out.”
+Peggy Cummins just knocked me out,” he said.

 While he didn’t share any scenes with the principal cast, the one person he did work with – director Joseph H. Lewis – changed his career.